The Noether--Lefschetz theorem in arbitrary characteristic: Preliminaries

-\begin{rem} If $n\geq 3$ then Lemma~\ref{lem:reducible_in_codim_2} holds for $d=1$ as well without the normality assumption \cite[Lemme 3]{neron-samuel52} \cite[Lemme 4]{weil54}.
+\begin{rem} If $n\geq 3$ then Lemma~\ref{lem:reducible_in_codim_2} holds for $d=1$ as well without the normality assumption \cites[Lemme 3]{neron-samuel52}[Lemme 4]{weil54}.
 For surfaces in characteristic $0$, the Kronecker--Castelnuovo theorem \cite{castelnuovo1894} says that the general tangent hyperplane section of $X$ is reducible, then $X$ is either a ruled surface or the Veronese embedding of $\mathbb P^2$ in $\mathbb P^5$.
-Castelnuovo's proof uses properties in differential geometry that do not hold in positive characteristic. \end{rem}
+Castelnuovo's proof uses differential geometry, and the author is not aware of a positive characteristic analogue of his result. \end{rem}